Pilgrimage

 CVE-2022-4510

-The version of Binwalk on our target appears to be vulnerable to CVE-2022-4510.
+The version of Binwalk on our target appears to be vulnerable to CVE-2022-4510arrow-up-right.
 Path traversal vulnerability exists in Binwalk 2.1.2b to 2.3.3 version.
 Exploitation of this vulnerability may lead to remote code execution.
 This vulnerability can be exploited if binwalk uses the -e option, i.e. extraction mode.

 Exploitation